haskellcg/Company_Notes/bfd_protocol_rfc5880_part_1.md

   * Authentication Section: ...

 #### Receipion of BFD Echo Packets
   A received BFD Echo packets must be demultiplexed to the appropriate session for processing.
-A means of detecting missing Echo packets
+A means of detecting missing Echo packets must be implemented, which most likely involves processing of the Echo packets that are received.

 #### Transmitting of BFD Echo Packets
+  BFD Echo packets must not be transmitted when bfd.SessionState is not Up.
+BFD Echo packets must not be transmitted unless the last BFD Control packet received from the remote system contains a nonzero value in **_Required Min Echo Rx Interval_**.

+  BFD Echo packet may be transmitted when bfd.SessionState is Up.
+The interval between transmitted BFD Echo packets must not be less than the value advertised by the remote system in **Required Min Echo RX Interval, except as follows__**: A 25% jitter may be applied to the rate of transmission, such that the actually interval may be between 75% and 100% of the advertised value.
+A single BFD Echo packet may be transmitted between normally scheduled Echo transmission intervals.

 #### Min Rx Interval Change
   When it is desired to change the rate at which BFD Control packets arrive from the remote system, **_bfd.RequiredMinRxInterval_** can be changed at any time to any value.
 The new value will be transimitted in the next outgoing Control packet, and the remote system will adjust accordingly.